MnasNet: Platform-Aware Neural Architecture Search for Mobile: Problem Formulation

 However, this approach only maximizes a single metric and does not provide multiple Pareto optimal solutions.
 Informally, a model is called Pareto optimal \cite{multiobjbook14} if either it has the highest accuracy without increasing latency or it has the lowest latency without decreasing accuracy.
 Given the computational cost of performing architecture search, we are more interested in finding multiple Pareto-optimal solutions in a single architecture search.

-While there are many methods in the literature \cite{multiobjbook14}, we use a customized weighted product method\footnote{We pick the weighted product method because it is easy to customize, but methods like weighted sum are also fine.} to approximate Pareto optimal solutions, by setting the optimization goal as:
+While there are many methods in the literature \cite{multiobjbook14}, we use a customized weighted product method\footnote{We pick the weighted product method because it is easy to customize, but we expect methods like weighted sum should be also fine.} to approximate Pareto optimal solutions, with optimization goal defined as:

 where $w$ is the weight factor defined as: